tywerbicki/Slater-Lab-SPTB/README.md

 ## How to Reproduce Our Bulk RNASeq Results

-1. Acquire our bulk RNASeq data by reaching out to [Donna Slater](mailto:dmslater@ucalgary.ca):
+1. Acquire our bulk RNASeq data by reaching out to [Dr. Donna Slater](mailto:dmslater@ucalgary.ca):

     * Clean our bulk RNASeq data for preprocessing: